Norman Nato: Formula Renault

 Nato made his debut in single-seater competition in 2010 by joining the F4 F4 Eurocup 1.6 series with the Autosport Academy team.
 The Frenchman won on debut at the Ciudad del Motor de Aragón and took one further victory at the Circuit de Barcelona-Catalunya.
 Nato ended the season with eight podium finishes and 123 points to finish as runner-up to Stoffel Vandoorne.

 In 2011, Nato graduated to Eurocup Formula Renault 2.0 with the R-ace GP team.
 He finished 11th overall after taking two podiums at the Nürburgring and the closing race of the season in Barcelona, with another five points-scoring finishes.
 He also partially competed in Formula Renault 2.0 Northern European Cup with the same team, bringing another podium at Nürburgring.

 Nato driving at the Nürburgring during the 2014 Formula Renault 3.5 Series.

 For 2012, Nato continued to race in the Eurocup but joined debutants RC Formula.
 He took one victory at Spa alongside three podium finishes at Aragon, the Nürburgring and the Hungaroring to finish fourth overall with 96 points.

 Nato also raced in Formula Renault 2.0 Alps in 2012 and battled against Daniil Kvyat for the title.
 In the final race of the season in Barcelona, he was involved in an accident with Kvyat and finished as the runner-up with a three-point deficit.
 He ended the season with four wins and four further podium finishes.

 Nato graduated to the highest tier of the World Series by Renault in 2013 by joining DAMS in the Formula Renault 3.5 Series as a team-mate to Kevin Magnussen.
 He took one pole position and finished 13th in the Drivers' Championship with 33 points.

-The Frenchman stayed on with the team for the 2014 season, this time partnering Carlos Sainz Jr. Nato took two victories which included a Grand Slam performance at the prestigious Monaco race in which he won from pole position and set the fastest lap.
+Nato stayed on with the team for the 2014 season, this time partnering Carlos Sainz Jr. Nato took two victories which included a Grand Slam performance at the prestigious Monaco race in which he won from pole position and set the fastest lap.
 He finished seventh in the standings with 89 points.